Arlo and Janis by Jimmy Johnson for April 28, 2020

 11. Missing large

-konjuraken almost 4 years ago
+konjuraken over 4 years ago

 You do realize that your numbers are out of context.
 While your core numbers are accurate, 60% of Mayo Clinic revenue is derived from Elective Surgeries from around the world.
 Because of travel restrictions, or bans, and the fact elective surgeries have been put on hold, they are not bringing in the revenue.
 Not because, as your presentation of the numbers imply, there are not enough “sick” people.